 The northern section of the park however gives you more chances of sightings of wildlife as it covers a greater and wider open Savannah grasslands which is mainly the favourite feeding section for most game.
 The drive to this section would take you about 3 hours driving via the Mutumba hill which also gives you a taste of the North overlooking Tanzania.

-Main animals in Akagera Park – Lions in Akagera National Park which were re-introduced from South Africa, Elephants, Giraffes, Buffaloes, Zebras, Antelopes like Elands, Topis, Water bucks, Impalas and birds like the Fish Eagles, lilac breasted roller birds along the banks of birengero, shakani and ihema lakes.
+Main animals in Akagera Park – Lions in Akagera National Park which were re-introduced from South Africa, Elephants, Giraffes, Buffalos, Zebras, Elands, Topis, water bucks, Impalas and birds like the Fish Eagles, lilac breasted roller birds along the banks of birengero, shakani and ihema lakes.

 Akagera National Park currently has 2 accommodations.
 A tented camp and lodge all built with great views of the park and the lakes.